xavierconnelly/covidassist/README.md

 # whatcaniget
-Advice on welfare payments for the Australian public
+A helping hand in tough times - advice on welfare payments for the Australian public